In-home services provide support for older adults who need services to maintain independent living.

 Assessments determine eligibility

 Older adults must be functionally and financially eligible for most in-home services, although there is no financial eligibility requirement for home-delivered meals.
-An assessment of activities of daily living is completed to determine if service needs can be met by services provided by the AAA, or if a referral to other community-based service providers is appropriate.
+When services are requested, an assessment is completed to determine if service needs can be met by services provided by the AAA, or if a referral to other community-based service providers is appropriate.

-In-home services may be on a sliding scale fee based on income or on a donation basis.
+In-home services may be on a sliding scale fee based on income.
 There is no charge for the assessment.

 Home-delivered meals are provided to homebound seniors and their spouses of any age for a suggested donation regardless of income.